John McKerley is a writer, historian, photographer, editor, and archivist committed to documenting the extraordinary stories of everyday people.

 During these years, I won a series of grants and other awards to support this work.
 They included an Archie Green Fellowship from the Library of Congress to collect interviews and photographs from recent immigrant and refugee meatpacking workers in the Midwest, and an over $190,000 grant from the National Endowment for the Humanities to transcribe and index new ILHOP interviews.

-In 2023, I left the Labor Center to pursue more direct advocacy work as a UniServ director with the Iowa State Education Association’s office in Ottumwa, Iowa.
-I also continue my scholarship, teaching, and creative work through the ExtraBoard and as an adjunct faculty member in the University of Iowa’s History Department and Center for Human Rights.
+In 2023, I left the Labor Center to pursue more direct advocacy work as a union representative with the Iowa State Education Association, but I have continued my scholarship, teaching, and creative work through my newsletter (also called The Extra Board) and as an adjunct faculty member at the University of Iowa.
+My contract services include oral history interviewing, photography, videography, and related consultation and support services (including equipment rental).

 Thank you for your visit to my website, and I look forward to seeing how we can work together to tell your stories.